How to Sleep With Lower Back Pain – 5 Surprisingly Effective Ways to Fall Asleep With (out) Back Pain

 Here’s my post about the top 3 best body pillows for back pain.
 Check it out and you can thank me later…

 FYI, Here’s a video demonstrating the best sleeping positions for lower back pain:

 2. Mattress for Low Back Pain

-Sleeping on a sagging mattress is a big contributor to back pain.
+Sleeping on a sagging mattress is a huge contributor to back pain.
 In a Journal of Applied Ergonomics study, nearly 63% reported significant improvements in low back pain after switching to a new sleep system.

 Most people seem to sleep best on a medium-firm mattress, but you should choose a mattress that’s most comfortable for you.

 If buying a new bed is not an option right now, you have 2 other effective options: The first one is adding plywood supports between the mattress and its base.
-The second one is a 3 inch memory foam top like this one, which is quite cheap yet may work like a charm.
+The second one is a 3 inch memory foam top like this one, which is quite cheap yet can work like a charm.